Tattobiti/Tattobiti.github.io/README.md

 ## Student

 Tobiáš Krupa
-* student of doctoral studies, programme Mathematical modelling
+* student of Doctoral study programme - Mathematical and Computer Modeling
 * Charles University, Faculty of Mathematics and Physics

 * * *